 Disbarring them for ethical violations (Cruz’s behavior on several subject warrants this, not just this one) would be a supreme irony, considering the arguments that they are making.

 Fine, fine.
 He can claim citizenship, I get that.
-I’m willing to share the territorial boundaries of the United States with him, no problem.
-I’m wishing he’d stop pretending he’s a Texan, but the religious right here like him, so I’m stuck with him as a Senator from my home state even though he’s the worst mannered canuck I’ve ever run across.
+His mother is an American and children born to Americans can claim citizenship if they want to do that.
+I was born to two Americans and the government still pretended that I wasn’t a citizen when I flew into the country at six months of age on my mother’s American passport.
+Look, I’m willing to share the territorial boundaries of the United States with him, no problem.
+I’m mostly wishing he’d stop pretending he’s a Texan, because a half-Cuban Canuck that has two college degrees cannot be a native Texan.
+My left nut is more Texan than he is.
+The religious right here in Texas like him though, so I’m stuck with him as a Senator from my home state even though he’s the worst mannered Canuck I’ve ever run across.

 Sarah H. Duggin, a professor of law at Catholic University, has written about and studied the issue extensively.
 She told us in 2008 that the question of natural born citizenship is “one of the most deceptively simple, complex issues.”